-For a quick, free way to rotate videos in OS X, you really can’t go wrong with the QuickTime player app already built into your operating system, so why pay for additional software to rotate your videos when your Mac is capable of doing this already right out of the box?
+For a quick, free way to rotate videos on a Mac, you really can’t go wrong with the QuickTime player app already built into your operating system, so why pay for additional software to rotate your videos when your Mac is capable of doing this already right out of the box?

 If you found this tutorial helpful, let us know in the comments below or visit us on Twitter!